Office Insurance questions to consider:

-This is especially true if one of those employees lives in a different state than where your office is located.
+This is especially true if one of those employees lives in a different state than your office.

 Other Coverages to Consider

-And depending on what you do, you may have errors and omissions, or professional liability insurance as well not to mention a commercial auto exposure.
+And depending on what you do, you may have errors and omissions or professional liability insurance as well, not to mention commercial auto exposure.

-What’s important for office insurance is the BOP, the worker’s comp, those are the two big ones, and then mixing in other coverage as it makes sense for your business.
+What’s important for office insurance is the BOP, the worker’s comp, the two big ones and then mixing in other coverage as it makes sense for your business.